Phynix/yamlloader/README.rst

 ==========

 This project was mirrored from `yamlordereddict <https://github.com/fmenabe/python-yamlordereddictloader>`_ Many thanks to the original author François Ménabé!
+It contains several improvements including the much faster C-versions of the Loaders/Dumpers.

 This module provides loaders and dumpers for PyYAML.
-Currently, an OrderedDict loader/dumper is implemented, allowing to keep items order when loading resp. dumping a file.
+Currently, an OrderedDict loader/dumper is implemented, allowing to keep items order when loading resp. dumping a file from/to an OrderedDict.

 `API Documentation <https://phynix.github.io/yamlloader/index.html>`_